 Some existing quantum computers.
 In Fig. 11, we display pictures of quantum computers made by various companies.
 Currently, there are many more and the number of qubits keeps increasing.
 There are many companies focusing different physical qubits and mechanisms of coupling.
-However, these are still noisy and are referred to as noisy intermediate-scale quantum (NISQ) devices [23].
+However, these are still noisy and are referred to as noisy intermediate-scale quantum (NISQ) devices [28].

 Several implementations of quantum computers are done with solid-state devices, and it is a nontrivial task to engineer the interface between the quantum part of the system and the classical part of the control; see e.g. Ref.
-[24].
+[29].

-One of the most impressive experimental works done is the Google Quantum AI's demonstration of 'quantum supremacy' on random quantum circuits [25].
+One of the most impressive experimental works done is the Google Quantum AI's demonstration of 'quantum supremacy' on random quantum circuits [30].
 But there are other important milestone works as well, such as Boson Sampling.

 Physical systems for quantum simulations.
-Physical systems can also be used to simulate Hamiltonians and their dynamics; this is an idea proposed by Feynman in the 1980s [26].
+Physical systems can also be used to simulate Hamiltonians and their dynamics; this is an idea proposed by Feynman in the 1980s [31].
 There were various experiments demonstrating this.
 For example, cold atoms trapped in optical lattices have been used to simulate a lot of physics, such as Mott-Superfluid transition, Hubbard models, Haldane's honeycomb models.
 These can be regarded as analogue quantum simulators.
+The topics of quantum simulations will also be discussed later in this course.